Icemaster-Eric/WaifuMem/README.md

 ---

-WaifuMem is an llm framework focused on conversational memory.
+WaifuMem is an llm framework focused on conversational memory, robust for chats with two or more people.
 You can think of it as a database that finds and stores relevant memories from your conversations.